OmarMiniesy/Notes/Offensive Security/Windows Security/Responder Attacks.md

 ### General Notes

 A **Responder attack** is a credential harvesting technique where an attacker abuses Windows name resolution protocols to capture [[NTLM]] authentication hashes from machines on the same network.
+- This hash can the be cracked or relayed to other systems to gain access with these credentials.

 Windows systems try multiple name resolution methods when a hostname cannot be resolved in the following order based on the failure of the previous:
 1. [[Domain Name System (DNS)]]